Chaklader/landmark-classification-cnn/NOTES.md

 during training.
 Learning rate, number of layers, and kernel size are set before training, making them hyperparameters.
 Weights, biases, and BatchNorm parameters (alpha and beta) are learned during training, making them parameters.

-Question 2 of 5:
-What are some techniques to improve the performance of a CNN? (may be more than one answer)
+### Q#2: What are some techniques to improve the performance of a CNN? (may be more than one answer)

 Answer: All options are correct techniques to improve CNN performance.